 At a time when liberal democratic states repeatedly fail to address environmental problems, it is tempting to feel that draconian measures are needed, or at least worthy of serious consideration.

 Rather than answering the question, the book is instead a granular, very granular, look at China’s policies and programmes over (for the most part) the past two decades or so.
-In this, it is (at least for someone who isn’t as immersed in the subject matter as the authors) hard to see how the book could be equalled.
+In this, it is (at least for someone who isn’t as immersed in the subject matter as the authors) hard to see how the book could be equaled.
 It manages to be broad and deep, well documented and clear.

 Their conclusions (spoiler alert) are that China is showing clear intent and acting on it, but that the record is mixed: some programs have had positive results, others less so.
 They note that a top-down centrally-planned approach can result in unintended consequences, that increased control may be a corollary objective and that coercion itself has consequences.
-While these may not come as a great surprise, Shapiro and Li provide chapter and verse, and do so with nuance, teasing out case by case the pros, cons and unknowns.
+While these may not come as a great surprise, the authors provide chapter and verse, and do so with nuance, teasing out case by case the pros, cons and unknowns.